makersacademy/airport_challenge/README.md

 Instructions
 ------------
 * Run the program by loading or requiring 'lib/airport.rb' in any REPL environment that supports Ruby (e.g., irb)
-* Run Rspec tests by entering the 'rspec' command in your command line interface.
+* Run Rspec tests by entering the `rspec` command in your command line interface.

 Licensing
 ---------